Critical Risk →

 wrap_name

 Wrap an unwrapped .eth name into the ENS NameWrapper contract.
 Wrapping converts the name from an ERC-721 token (BaseRegistrar) to an ERC-1155 token (NameWrapper).
-This enables: - Fuse permissions (restrict what can be done with the name) - Protected subnames (subnames with guaranteed permission...
+This enables: - Fuse permissions (restrict what can be done with the name) - Protected subnames (subnames with guaranteed permissions...

-Part of the Name Whisper MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Name Whisper server.

 AI agents may call wrap_name to permanently remove or destroy resources in Name Whisper.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call wrap_name in a loop, permanently destroying resources in Name Whisper.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.